hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 }
 ```

 The `AwsTerraformAdapter` adds an Aspect to `MyStack` which will be invoked when the stack is synthesized.
-That Aspect will then iterate over all AWS CDK constructs that have been added to the adapter and will convert them to CDK for Terraform constructs and add them to the stack.
-The AWS CDK constructs themselves are never added to the stack.
+That Aspect will then iterate over all AWS CDK constructs that have been added to the adapter, convert them to CDK for Terraform constructs, and add them to the stack.
+It does not add the AWS CDK constructs themselves.

 The [full code of this example](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/examples/typescript-cron-lambda) is available in the cdktf-aws-cdk repository.

-## Writing custom mappings
+## Write Custom Mappings

-Resources that are not yet supported by the AWS Cloud Control API ([list of supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)) need manual mappings.
-While there are some mappings already included, most unsupported resources will need a manual mapping.
-The following section shows how to write and register a mapping for an `AWS::DynamoDB::Table` CloudFormation resource.
+Resources that the AWS Cloud Control API does not yet support ([supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)) need manual mappings.
+While there are some mappings already included, you will need to manually map most unsupported resources.
+These mappings will eventually become unnecessary as the Cloud Control API supports more and more resources.

+The example below shows how to write and register a mapping for an `AWS::DynamoDB::Table` CloudFormation resource.

-Given the following code:
+Consider the following code:

 ```typescript
 // ...